theboyarintsev/CTMACD-AO-tradingview/README.md

 The challenge for a risky strategy is to find as many reversal signals as possible before it is confirmed in order to take big profits.

-MACD signals are filtered by Rapid Response Zone.
-The entry point may be the intersection of the MACD line of this zone (plus sign).
+CTMACD signals are filtered by Rapid Response Zone.
+The entry point may be the intersection of the CTMACD line of this zone (the + sign).

 An alternative entry point could be a Russian roulette game in the hopes of catching a good bounce.
 The figure shows three entry points at once - roulette, risky and conservative.
 The exit point is purple.